Craig Claiborne: Career

 Inspired by food writers including M. F. K. Fisher, Claiborne also enjoyed documenting his own eating experiences and the discovery of new talent and new culinary trends across the country and across the world.
 Among the many then-unknown chefs he brought to the public's attention was the New Orleans, Louisiana, chef and restaurateur Paul Prudhomme.
 At the time, few people outside America's Deep South had any awareness of Louisiana's Cajun culture or its unique culinary traditions.

 Along with chef, author and television personality Julia Child, Claiborne has been credited with making the often intimidating world of French and other ethnic cuisine accessible to an American audience and American tastes.
 Claiborne authored or edited over twenty cookbooks on a wide range of foods and culinary styles, including some of the first best-selling cookbooks dedicated to healthy, low-sodium and low-cholesterol diets.
 He had a long-time professional relationship and collaborated on many books and projects with the French-born New York City chef, author and television personality Pierre Franey.
 Claiborne was an advocate of a fad diet known as the Gourmet Diet.
 With Franey, he worked out two hundred low-sodium, low-cholesterol recipes for this diet.

+In September 1966 thirteen mafia leaders were arrested at La Stella Restaurant while holding a meeting.
+The New York Times responded by sending out Claiborne to the restaurant, who gave it a two star rating.

-The $4,000 meal
+$4,000 meal

 In 1975, he placed a $300 winning bid at a charity auction for a no-price-limit dinner for two at any restaurant of the winner's choice, sponsored by American Express.
-Selecting Franey as his dining companion, the two settled on Chez Denis, a noted restaurant located in Paris, France, where they racked up a $4,000 tab on a five-hour, thirty-one-course meal of foie gras, truffles, lobster, caviar and rare wines.
+He selected Franey as his dining companion, and the two settled on Chez Denis, a noted restaurant located in Paris, France, where they racked up a $4,000 tab on a five-hour, thirty-one-course meal of foie gras, truffles, lobster, caviar and rare wines.
 When Claiborne later wrote about the experience in his New York Times column, the newspaper received a deluge of reader mail expressing outrage at such an extravagance at a time when so many in the world went without.
 Even the Vatican and Pope Paul VI criticized it, calling it "scandalous."
 It was also noted that he and Franey ordered nearly every dish on the menu, but they took only a few bites of each one.
 Despite its scale and expense, Claiborne gave the meal a mixed review, noting that several dishes fell short in terms of conception, presentation or quality.

 Death and legacy

-Claiborne, who suffered from a variety of health problems in his later years, died at age 79 at St. Luke's-Roosevelt Hospital, New York.
+Claiborne, who suffered from a variety of health problems in his later years, died on January 22, 2000 at age 79 at St. Luke's-Roosevelt Hospital, New York.
 No cause of death was given.
 In his will, he bequeathed his estate to The Culinary Institute of America, located in Hyde Park, New York.